Jonathan-Garber/Order-By-Engagement/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Rewrote large portion of the plugin
+* The plugin now saves settings in a more modern way
+* Removed unnecessary functions
+* Improved documentation

 = 1.0.2 =
 * Minor cosmetic bug fix to prevent the spam dection from displaying its debug message